tempusthales/pterodactyl/how-to-guides/jexactyl_with_cloudflare.md

 # Setting up Jexactyl with Cloudflare Full Steps!!

 > I made this guide for my own help, since I am constantly optimizing process.
 However, not all the content in this guide was created solely by me.
-Portions of this guide were made from the original instructions in [docs.jexactyl.com](docs.jexactyl.com), [developers.cloudflare.com](https://developers.cloudflare.com) and [docs.pterodactyl.io](https://pterodactyl.io/project/introduction.html) in addition to countless hours of troubleshooting and experimentation.
+Portions of this guide were made from the original instructions in [docs.jexactyl.com](docs.jexactyl.com), [developers.cloudflare.com](https://developers.cloudflare.com) and [docs.pterodactyl.io](https://pterodactyl.io/project/introduction.html) in addition to countless hours of troubleshooting and experimentation. --TT

 # OPTIONAL FIRST STEPS